grantsingleton/Network-Channel/index.md

 	}
 ```

 The getaddrinfo() function returns a struct of connection info that is used by bind() and connect().
 A listener socket is declared, to be used by bind() and accept().
 Bind() assigns the Sockets file descriptor to the address info.
 Listen() sets the listener Socket to be passive, so that it can be used to receive incoming connections.
 Accept() is the function that connects to the client.
-A file descriptor is returned from accept() which is the communication channel between to connected parties.
-Next, the server receives its first message fromt the client (using recv()) which contains the number of threads that the client wants to connect.
+A file descriptor is returned from accept() which is the communication channel between the connected parties.
+Next, the server receives its first message from the client (using recv()) which contains the number of threads that the client wants to connect.
 The server sends a message back to the client, confirming that the message has been receieved, then uses that number in the for loop which will establish all of the connections.
 In this loop, the server waits for a connection, and once received, puts the file descriptor for that socket into a vector which is used in the main function to create server threads.

 ## Process Loop

-After the connections are made with all of the client threads, each server thread enter a process loop where it receieves data requests from the client.
+After the connections are made with all of the client threads, each server thread enters a process loop where it receieves data requests from the client.
 The server threads access the data, and send it to the client.
 When the client thread is complete, it sends a quit message to the server thread, and the server thread exits the process loop and joins the main function.

 ## Read and Write